marcglasberg/asyncredux.com/flutter/basics/state.md

 # State

-We call the application **state** all the data that your app needs to function, and that can change over time.
+The application **state** is all the data that your app needs to function, and that can change over time.

 Usually you'd have a class that represents your app state.